practical-software/Practical-Software/README.md

-# 💫 About Me:
+# About Me:
-I am a junior full-stack developer trying to learn it all.<br><br>Currently learning: React & C
+I am a junior full-stack developer trying to learn it all.<br><br>Currently learning: React & TypeScript

 ## 🌐 Socials: